Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?: Results and Analysis

-\paragraph{Model scale enhances translation ability, but not always for instruction tuning and not so much for adding shot count.} Our experiment results presented in Table \ref{tab:outllama-various} demonstrate that the 13B versions of Llama2 outperforms the smaller 7B versions for all truly unseen languages.
+\paragraph{Scaling up the model enhances translation ability.
+However, improvements from instruction-tuning and adding shot count remain inconclusive.} Results presented in Table \ref{tab:outllama-various} demonstrate that the 13B versions of Llama2 outperform the smaller 7B versions for all \textbf{unlearned} languages.
 However, larger models do not seem to yield the same number of gains for every language.
 In best cases, 13B models increase on average as high as 2.53 BLEU with a standard deviation of 1.64.
-We also observed that instruction-tuning through chat versions improves translations for some languages over models with the same scale and shot count.
-This is observed best on Igbo and Javanese, with gains as much as 3.16 and 2.87 respectively, and worst on Tagalog, which performs worse on chat models with a decrease as big as 2.64.
-Adding the shot count generally improves performance although it is less drastic as model scale and instruction-tuned setups with a mean increase of 0.47 and 0.08 for non-chat and chat Llama-13B respectively.
-While previous three factors appears to greatly enhance Llama2's capacity to translate into some languages, there are languages where the prospects are quite limited.
-For instance, for Sinhala and Tamil, scaling the model results in gains only less than 1 BLEU score and neither does using chat models or adding shot count.
+For instruction-tuning (chat) models, we observed both performance increase and decrease.
+The best improvements are observed in Igbo and Javanese, which improves as much as 3.16 and 2.87 respectively, and a decrease is observed in Tagalog, which performs worse on chat models with a decrease as severe as 2.64.
+Adding the shot count generally improves performance although it is less drastic than model scale and instruction-tuning with a mean increase of 0.47 and 0.08 for non-chat and chat Llama-13B respectively.
+While these model variations appear to enhance Llama2's capacity to translate into some languages greatly, there are languages where the prospects are limited.
+For instance, for Sinhala and Tamil, scaling up the model/adding shot count/using chat models results in less than 1 BLEU score increase.